• Skip to primary navigation

 Butter sauce in a mason jar, with fresh rosemary sticking out the top.

-Baking tray covered with baby red and Yukon gold potatoes, fresh rosemary, and lemon slices.
+Baby red and Yukon gold potatoes on a sheet pan, with fresh rosemary, and lemon slices.

 Baby potatoes with fresh rosemary.
 Jar of bbutter sauce partially showing in the left corner.